Submissions Deadline

 3- ICAA members with offices located outside of the State of Louisiana can submit projects located only in Louisiana.

-4- Projects submitted, except for Unbuilt Projects, Student Projects and Young Professional Projects, must have been completed within the last ten (10) years, and be substantially complete by the time of submission.
+4- Built projects must have been completed within the last twenty (20) years and be substantially complete by the time of submission.

-5- The individual or firm making the submission must have the approval of all those with legal ownership of the project and/or its design, including client, architect/designer of record, and developer.
+5- The submitting individual or firm must have the approval of all those with legal ownership of the project and/or its design, including the client, architect/designer of record, and developer.

-6- The individual or firm making the submission must have permission to use all photography and/or printed material contained within the submission.
+6- The submitting individual or firm must have permission to use all photography and/or printed material contained within the submission.
 The ICAA, and the ICAA Louisiana Chapter reserves the right to use all materials submitted in future print and digital media for promotional purposes.

-7- Projects that have been previously awarded by other ICAA Chapters are not eligible.
+7- Projects that have been previously awarded by other ICAA Chapters are ineligible.

 a.
-Open to students/recent graduates and current students in the fields of art, design, craftsmanship, or preservation.
+Open to current students and recent graduates in the fields of art, design, craftsmanship, or preservation.
 There is no age limit.

 b.
-Student and Emerging Classicist projects must be completed in a studio or as independent work, and must be completed during school or within five (5) years of graduation.
+Student projects submitted, either independently or as a group, must be completed in a studio or as independent work, and must have been completed during school.
 The project is not required to have been built.

 c.
 Applicants must be current members of ICAA at the time of submission.
 Visit Our website for more information and to become a member.

-e.
+a.
 Emerging Classicist applicants must either be employed at a firm located within Louisiana, or must submit a project located within Louisiana.
+The project is not required to have been built.

 Judging Criteria